input-output-hk/cardano-documentation/docs/about-cardano/03-learn/15-eutxo-explainer.md

 ## Overview of the UTXO model

-In the UTXO model, a transaction has *inputs* and *outputs*, where the inputs are unspent outputs from previous transactions.
-Assets are stored on the ledger in unspent outputs, rather than in accounts.
-In abstract terms, think of a transaction as the action that unlocks previous outputs, and creates new ones.
+In the UTXO model, a transaction has inputs and outputs, where the inputs are outputs from previous transactions.
+A transaction can only have previously unspent transaction outputs as its inputs.

 ### Transaction output